The Ultimate Golf Fitness for Seniors Guide: Stay Strong & Play Longer!

 Take my buddy Carl, who added 20 yards to his tee shots after ditching generic gym plans for rotational stretches mimicking his backswing.
 Or Gears motion capture data showing how proper hip alignment reduces shoulder strain by 37% in players over 60.
 This isn’t yoga-with-a-golf-hat content – we’re talking science-backed tweaks that let you play 18 holes without needing a chiropractor on speed dial.

-You’ll discover why balance drills beat bicep curls for preventing falls on uneven terrain.
+You’ll Learn about why balance drills beat bicep curls for preventing falls on uneven terrain.
 How grip strengtheners can save your scorecard when arthritis creeps in.
 And yes, how to enjoy post-game beers without guilt because your warmup burned enough calories to justify it.

 This guide skips the fluff and hands you the stuff that actually works.
 Think of it as your caddie for aging gracefully on the course – because nobody should quit playing due to stiff knees or a cranky lower back.
 Now grab your 7-iron, and let’s rebuild that swing from the ground up.